FaizaKauser/customer-churn-prediction/README.md

-## Churn prediction analysis with Machine Learning
+# Churn prediction with Machine Learning
+## Churn prediction analysis and Prediction
 The goal of this project is to predict customer churn for a bank with Machine Learning.
 These predictions allow to set up a targeted strategy for customer retention.

 ## Models